lusentis/dawson-docs-preview/README.md

 - https://aws.amazon.com/lambda/serverless-architectures-learn-more/ (PDF)
 - https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html and https://aws.amazon.com/api-gateway/details/ (suggested readings)

-Usually, a function, in dawson's terms, is an handler for an HTTP request, which takes incoming parameters (such as HTTP Body, Querystring parameters, etc) and returns an output to be displayed in a browser.
+Usually, a function, in dawson's terms, is an handler for an HTTP request *(much like routes in a koa/express app)*, which takes incoming parameters (such as HTTP Body, Querystring, etc) and returns an output to be displayed in a browser.

 You should place all of your functions in a file named `api.js` (or you might define them elsewhere and just `export`).
 The `api.js` file will be parsed and automatically transpiled using `babel` so you can use any JavaScript language features that's supported by `babel-preset-env`, including ES6 Modules, ES7 `Array.prototype.includes` etc.